crisson/quickrest/README.md

 ## Motivation

 Constructing API urls via string concatenation (or even template strings) can be annoying and error prone.
-Using JavaScript's language featues to model a REST API's resourcesmakes for a more pleasant programming experience.
+Using JavaScript's language featues to model a REST API's resources makes for a more pleasant programming experience.

 ## Caveats

-The library should be used in contexts where high-level REST parameters are set once for the lifetime of the app/process (e.g., bearer tokens for an app instead of those tokens for users of that app).
-It lacks a simple mechanism to scope request-specific REST data (e.g., authentication headers, paging preferences).
+The library is currently meant for environments  where high-level REST parameters are set once for the lifetime of the app/process, (e.g., bearer tokens for an app instead of those tokens for users of that app) like in a browser.
+It lacks a simple mechanism to scope request-specific REST data (e.g., per-request data within an express.js app).

 This capability is not a priority at the moment, but a PR with it is welcome =).
 It might look something like this: